Horticultural therapists use the therapeutic and mental health benefits of gardening to help others

 Entry without a degree or HND is possible although employers are increasingly looking for multi-skilled professionals, who have a combination of experience and a formal qualification.

-The charity Thrive offers a range of courses in STH (social and therapeutic horticulture), from one and two-day courses to longer accredited courses leading to a professional qualification.
-Including, a two-year Diploma in Social and Therapeutic Horticulture (DipSTH).
+The charity Thrive offers courses in STH (social and therapeutic horticulture).
+These courses range from one and two-day introductory courses to the Level 5 Diploma in Social and Therapeutic Horticulture (DipSTH).
+The course lasts two years and aims to provide students with the knowledge and skills needed to deliver STH in any practice setting.

-You'll also need to pass a Disclosure and Barring Service check if you're working with children.
+You'll also need to pass a Disclosure and Barring Service check (Protecting Vulnerable Groups (PVG) scheme in Scotland) if you're working with children.

 Skills